-We should all be talking about prediabetes.
-If there’s one thing the coronavirus pandemic is teaching us, it’s that we’re capable of making dramatic changes when we need to.
+If there’s one thing COVID-19 taught us, it’s that we’re capable of making dramatic changes when we need to.
 As a nation, South Africans can unite to protect our health.
 But while COVID-19 presented as an immediate, loud threat, the next health epidemic is silent – and pervasive.
 Our next challenge is here, and it’s diabetes.

 The diabetes epidemic in SA